AndrewW-NFC/NFC-tools/README.md

 ### Windows PowerShell

-1. Start the computer.
-2. Open **PowerShell**.
+1. Open **PowerShell**.
-3. Go to the NFC Tools folder.
+2. Go to the NFC Tools folder.
-4. Activate the virtual environment.
+3. Activate the virtual environment.
-5. Start NFC Tools.
+4. Start NFC Tools.

 If the NFC Tools folder is on your Desktop and is named `nfc-tools`, run: